RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 Product of block.x, block.y, and block.z should be less than 1024.

-Are \__shfl_*_sync functions supported on HIP platform?
+Shuffle functions supported on HIP platform
 -------------------------------------------------------

-__shfl_*_sync is not supported on HIP but for NVCC path CUDA 9.0 and above all shuffle calls get redirected to it's sync version.
+__shfl_*_sync is not supported on HIP but for NVCC path CUDA 9.0.
+Above all, shuffle calls get redirected to its sync version.

-Why OpenMP is undefined when compiling with fopenmp?
+OpenMP is undefined when compiling with fopenmp
 -------------------------------------------------------

 When compiling an OpenMP source file with `hipcc -fopenmp`, the compiler may generate an error if there is a reference to the `_OPENMP` macro.
 This is due to a limitation in hipcc that treats any source file type (e.g., `.cpp`) as a HIP translation unit leading to some conflicts with the OpenMP language switch.
 If the OpenMP source file doesn't contain any HIP language construct, you can use the following workaround: